jarvis8/command-line-music-player-CLIMP/README.md

 # Command Line Music Player CLIMP
- This is a mini project with C++ to create a command line based music player using MciSendStrings
+ This is a project with C++ to create a command line integrated music player using MciSendStrings

 **Sample Screenshots**